Willoughby Installed as President

-Raleigh Attorney C. Colon Willoughby has been sworn in as president elect of the North Carolina State Bar.
-He was sworn in by North Carolina Supreme Court Chief Justice Mark Martin at the State Bar’s Annual Dinner on Thursday, October 25, 2018.
+Raleigh attorney C. Colon Willoughby has been sworn in as president of the North Carolina State Bar.
+He was sworn in by Chief Justice Cheri Beasley at the State Bar’s Annual Dinner on Thursday, October 24, 2019.

 Willoughby earned an undergraduate degree in business administration from the University of North Carolina at Chapel Hill, and an MBA from East Carolina University.
 In 1979 he graduated from Campbell University’s Norman Adrian Wiggins School of Law.